apognu/knox/README.md

 The filesystem paths being random, and both the secret and metadata files being encrypted with your GPG public key, the filesystem does not give any information about what is stored inside the secrets.

 All files are marshalled with Protocol Buffers and encrypted through gpg-agent, producing armored ciphertext.

+When a vault is initialized, a local git repository is created in its directory, to record all operations.

 ### Crates